Summer Term - Year 1

 RHE - Ten:Ten

-A key part of our catholic life at St. Giles’ is learning about ourselves and others.
-During our RHE lessons we will be listening to some story sessions centred around the creation story then we will be learning about the unit: Me, my body, my health which will include thinking about how we are all unique and special.
+A key part of our catholic life at St. Giles’ is learning about living as a community.
+During our RHE lessons we will be listening to some story sessions.

-In computing we will be starting our learning with internet safety.
+In Computing, we will be starting our learning with a refresher on internet safety.
 We will know how to use the computer safely and appropriately.
-Then we will learn how to log ourselves into PurpleMash where we will be completing the following units: Lego builders and coding.
+Then we will learn how to log ourselves into PurpleMash where we will be completing the following units: Animated Story Books, Coding, Spreadsheets and Technology outside of School.

-In music our work is focused on two units of work: How can we make friends when we sing together? and how does music tell stories from the past?
+In Music, our work is focused on two units of work: What songs can we sing to help us through the day?
+And how does music teach us about looking after our planet?
 During these units we will be listening to a range of music, learning how to find and keep the pulse, improvise with our voices, exploring musical vocabulary and singing together.

 PE this term is split with ASM sports.
-I will be teaching on Fridays and ASM on Wednesdays.
-I will be teaching fundamental movement skills 1 and Gymnastics: Wide, narrow & curled rolling & balancing.
-ASM will be teaching Invasion games skills 2 and Gymnastics: Balancing & spinning on points & patches this term.
+Miss Naden will be teaching athletics during the first half term and net and wall skills 1 during the second half term.
+ASM will be teaching fundamental movement skills 2 during the first half term and invasion games skills 1 during the second half term.
 Please make sure that PE kits are in school with everything that your child might need.
 Girls are not able to wear their tights under their shorts, therefore please make sure that they have a pair of socks to wear.

 Homework books will be given out on a Wednesday and should be returned to school with completed homework the following Monday.
 Homework will be stuck into homework books ready to be completed.
 It is also very important that the children continue to use numbots at home.
 Logins are in homework diaries, ready to be used at home.